chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 - `alphagroup`
 - `betagroup`

-For demonstration purpose, each group will have two users:
+For demonstration purposes, each group will have two users:

 - `alphauser`
 - `betauser`

 In a later section, you will see how these users are mapped to ORDS Roles.
-Those Roles will then be assigned to ORDS Privileges.
-And those together will be used when validating the OCI IAM JSON Web Token.
+Those Roles will then be assigned to ORDS Privileges, which will be used when validating the OCI IAM JSON Web Token.

-You may map your Identity Domain Groups to an ORDS Privilege *or* and ORDS Role.
-For finer grain control, mapping to an ORDS Role is recommended.
-This method allows to you add many roles to a single ORDS Privilege.
+You may map your Identity Domain Groups to an ORDS Privilege *or* and an ORDS Role.
+For finer-grain control, mapping to an ORDS Role is recommended.
+This method allows you to add many roles to a single ORDS Privilege.
 Thus making it much easier to revoke a user's access by removing a Role, rather than a Privilege.

 ##### <code>manage-claims-app</code> configuration

 You must update the claims in your Identity Domain to include user-created custom claims.
 Adding these claims will ensure they are included in the JWTs from your Identity Domain.

-You must configure a separate *administative* Integrated Application (in this example the `manage-claims-app` application) to complete this task.
+You must configure a separate *administrative* Integrated Application (in this example, the `manage-claims-app` application) to complete this task.
 After completing the steps in [this tutorial](https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/Identity/api-getstarted/OATOAuthClientWebApp.htm), you will be issued an Access Token.
 You will then use this token to update your Identity Domain's claims to include a new Custom Claim.

-Using the Access Token acquired from the tutorial, subimt a `POST` request to the `/admin/v1/CustomClaims/` endpoint.
+Using the Access Token acquired from the tutorial, submit a `POST` request to the `/admin/v1/CustomClaims/` endpoint.

 ###### Your Custom Claim domain